lukemoore66/csmod/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](/res/LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](/res/LICENSE.md) file for details.

 ## Acknowledgments

-* Hat tip to ffmpeg / qaac / xiph.org / aacgain / GPAC devs
+* Hat tip to ffmpeg / qaac / xiph.org / aacgain / GPAC devs.
 * Inspiration: HandBrake, but with a better quality audio encoder, automated stream selection based on the user's language preferences, and a scraper for the automatic renaming of output files.